Schenkerian analysis: Ursatz

-Ursatz (usually translated as "fundamental structure") is the name given by Schenker to the underlying structure in its simplest form, that from which the work as a whole originates.
+The Ursatz (usually translated as the "fundamental structure") is the name given by Schenker to the underlying structure in its simplest form, that from which the work as a whole originates.
 In the canonical form of the theory, it consists of the Urlinie, the "fundamental line", supported by the Bassbrechung, the "arpeggiation of the bass".
 The fundamental structure is a two-voice counterpoint and as such belongs to strict composition.
 In conformity with the theory of the tonal space, the fundamental line is a line starting from any note of the triad and descending to the tonic itself.
 The arpeggiation is an arpeggiation through the fifth, ascending from I to V and descending back to I. The Urlinie unfolds the tonal space in a melodic dimension, while the Bassbrechung expresses its harmonic dimension.

 The theory of the fundamental structure is the most criticized aspect of Schenkerian theory: it has seemed unacceptable to reduce all tonal works to one of a few almost identical background structures.
 This is a misunderstanding: Schenkerian analysis is not about demonstrating that all compositions can be reduced to the same background, but about showing how each work elaborates the background in a unique, individual manner, determining both its identity and its "meaning".
 Schenker has made this his motto: Semper idem, sed non eodem modo, "always the same, but never in the same manner".